vhiyastra/paket_id/README.md

 # Setup
-Please follow these steps if you want to run this application
+Please follow these steps if you want to run this application.This Project use :

+ - Node version : 8.7.0
+ - MongoDB 4.2.0 Community

 ## Install MongoDB